-The Ethiopian state's management of space which internationals can access in SRS has been a central and longstanding characteristic of its engagement with this community and represents, in part, a strategic attempt to prevent the production of a non-EPRDF-sanctioned knowledge on the insurgency and counter-insurgency.20 State officials heavily restricted humanitarian access to parts of SRS at the height of the ONLF insurgency between 2007 and 2008 and expelled a number of organizations viewed as assisting the group (including Medecins sans Frontiers, MSF) (Binet et al. 2011).
+The Ethiopian state's management of space which internationals can access in SRS has been a central and longstanding characteristic of its engagement with this community and represents, in part, a strategic attempt to prevent the production of a non-EPRDF-sanctioned knowledge on the insurgency and counter-insurgency20.

+Between 2007-2008, state officials heavily restricted humanitarian access to parts of SRS at the height of the ONLF insurgency between 2007-2008 and expelled a number of organizations viewed as assisting the group (including Medecins sans Frontiers, MSF) (Binet 2011).
 Many have only recently returned at the time of writing.
 In the name of balance and providing a broader context, it should be noted that UN and other internationals also became the targets of increased numbers of kidnappings, killings and other violence by the ONLF during this period (Powell 2007; Voice of America 2011).

-At the time of fieldwork fewer restrictions existed, although respondents emphasized the non-negotiability of international access to parts of SRS cited as international no-go areas by officials in Jijiga and Addis Ababa.
+At the time of fieldwork fewer restrictions existed, although respondents emphasized the non-negotiability of international access to areas of SRS cited as international no-go areas by officials in Jijiga and Addis Ababa.
 Both the PDP and the World Bank's PDCP, for example, were allowed to proceed only in areas specifically agreed with state officials with certain proposed locations 'bluntly' refused by Ethiopian state interlocutors.
-Addis Ababa has also imposed strict thematic limits on donor involvement-with the Safety and Justice element of DFID's PDP being suspended a fortnight into its design phase owing to the perceived sensitivity of the topic.21 One senior official opined that 'the security services saying no' represented the biggest impediment to access in most of the region while several consultants and donor officials argued that they had been able to move more freely in Afghanistan and Somalia than in much of SRS for similar reasons.22

-Importantly, the GoE's management of international space has also been complemented by an attempt to manage network building by internationals-and thus 'sources' of knowledge.
-Virtually all respondents described the complexities of building links in the region beyond groups and actors aligned with the military or regional/ federal government.
-A particular concern in this regard was the military and political establishment's frequent flagging of particular communities as being linked to, or sympathizers of, the ONLF and thus 'out of bounds' to internationals.
-Many respondents noted that the vagaries of this messaging discouraged internationals from seeking to establish unmediated relationships with those in SRS.23 Several international officials highlighted the frequent insistence of the regional government that its advisers accompany them on any trips in the State and that only its approved staff, including interpreters, be used.
+Addis Ababa has also imposed strict thematic limits on donor involvement - with the Safety and Justice element of DFID's PDP being suspended a fortnight into its design phase owing to the perceived sensitivity of the topic.21 One senior official opined that 'the security services saying no' represented the biggest impediment to access in most of the region while several consultants and donor officials argued that they had been able to move more freely in Afghanistan and Somalia than in much of SRS for similar reasons.22 military and political establishment's frequent flagging of particular communities as being linked to, or sympathisers of, the ONLF and thus 'out of bounds' to internationals.
+Many respondents noted that the vagaries of this messaging discouraged internationals from seeking to establish unmediated relationships with those in SRS.23 Several international; officials highlighted the frequent insistence of the regional government that its advisers accompany them on any trips in the State and that only its approved staff, including interpreters, be used.
 Indeed, one official noted that an attempt to add an additional interpreter to the security escort selected by regional officials on one such trip led to a heated and sustained disagreement.24

+Importantly, the GoE's management of international space has also been complemented by an attempt to manage network building by internationals - and, thus, 'sources' of knowledge.
+Thus, virtually all respondents described the complexities of building links in the region beyond groups and actors aligned with the military or regional/federal government.
+A particular concern in this regard was the

 To some extent, this promotion of more militarized and remote encounters between internationals and locals by the Ethiopian authorities is a consequence of several aspects of Ethiopian political culture.
-Firstly, successive Ethiopian regimes have operated within a context of institutionalized secrecy, suspicion of external actors and reluctance to share information unnecessarily (Hansen 2006; Vaughan and Tronvoll 2003).
+Firstly, successive Ethiopian regimes have operated within a context of institutionalized secrecy, suspicion of external actors and reluctance to share information without necessity (Hansen 2006; Vaughan and Tronvoll 2003).
 This has been augmented under the current EPRDF regime, which came to power largely without international support and emerged from a disciplined and necessarily secretive guerrilla movement.